DOWNLOAD 👉 CRAG 2022 – 23 V6 Sept 2022 👈 DOWNLOAD

 - Officials and all members should ensure they are aware of rules, penalties and NNI Code of Conduct.

-- The PC shall consist of volunteers from within NNI membership.
+- The CompWG shall consist of volunteers.

-- The PC shall administer and organise:
+- The CompWG shall administer and organise:

-- (i) all NNI affiliated club competitions.
+- (i) All NNI affiliated competitive club competitions.

-- (iii) the annual production of Fixture Lists and results of Senior and Junior competitions.
+- (iii) The annual production of Fixture Lists and results of Senior and Junior competitions.

 3.0 AFFILIATION TO NNI